tygent0/gemini-cli/docs/tygent-integration.md

 ## CLI Usage

-In non-interactive mode you can enable the Tygent scheduler with the `--tygent` flag:
+You can enable the Tygent scheduler at runtime with the `--tygent` flag.
+This works in both interactive and non-interactive modes:

 ```
+gemini --tygent
 echo "Generate README" | gemini --tygent
 ```